claybrooks/dynamic-xml/README.md

 # main.py
 import dynamicxml

-# parse the data and get back an instance of DynamicElemen
+# parse the data and get back an instance of DynamicElement
 root = dynamicxml.parse('data/ConfigFile.xml')

-# Print the tag of the root element, just like you would a typical etree element
+# Print the tag of the root element, just like you would a typical etree
+# element
 print (root.tag)

-# get access to the runtime data node, which is a child of <ConfigurationData />.
+# get access to the runtime data node, which is a child of
+# <ConfigurationData />.
 The library returns a list of child
 # nodes, regardless of how many elements there are.
+An "AttributeError"
-An "AttributeError" is raised if the node does not exist.
+# is raised if the node does not exist.
 runtimeNode = root.Runtime[0]

 # Access the attributes of the node directly using the "attr_" prefix.